pingcap/docs/tidb-cloud/serverless-limitations.md

 ### Self-service upgrades

 - TiDB Serverless is a fully managed deployment of TiDB.
-Major and minor version upgrades of TiDB are handled by TiDB Cloud, therefore can not be initiated by users.
+Major and minor version upgrades of TiDB are handled by TiDB Cloud and therefore cannot be initiated by users.

 ### Stream data